lujason01/invivoDB/README.md

 - Incentivise the biomedical space to adopt standardised curation and data reporting (Both academia and Industry).

 ## Team
 Jason Lubega @lujason01
+*I am a novice programmer therefore, I'd need some mentorship and support from experienced devs to maintain and develop this much needed tool in the lifesciences.*

 ### Open call to contribute
-We are counting on everyone to making this Database better.
+This is a project in progress and we are counting on everyone to making this Database better.
 Contributors can feature this project on their portfolio.

 Cheers from the @invivoDB Team